CODAIT/spark-netezza/README.md

 ### Data Sources API

-You can use spark-netezza connector via the Spark Data Sources API in Scala, Java, Python or SQL, as follows:
+You can use spark-netezza connector via the Apache Spark Data Sources API in Scala, Java, Python or SQL, as follows:

 #### Scala